arangodb/arangodb/Documentation/UserManual/Aql.md

 function namespace `_aql`.
 This is the default namespace that contains all AQL functions that are shipped with ArangoDB.
 To refer to a user-defined AQL function, the function name must be fully qualified to also include the user-defined namespace.
-The `:` symbol is used as the namespace
+The `::` symbol is used as the namespace
 separator:

-    MYGROUP:MYFUNC()
+    MYGROUP::MYFUNC()

-    MYFUNCTIONS.MATH.RANDOM()
+    MYFUNCTIONS::MATH::RANDOM()

 As all AQL function names, user function names are also case-insensitive.